davepacheco/node-statblast/README.md

 }, 1);

 /*
- * Ditto, but with a gauges.
+ * Ditto, but with a gauge.
  */
 blaster.gauge('myapp.concurrent_requests', {
     'host': require('os').hostname()